muhammedmokbel/BlockBuster-App/README.md

 ### Features:
 This app can:
-* Display a grid of movie posters based on popularity or rating
+* Display a grid of movie,series posters based on popularity, rating and release date
-* Allow users to read & write movie reviews
+* Allow users to write reviews and rating movies & series
+* Allow users to add movies & series to favorite and watchlist
+* searching on movies and series based on keywords
 * authentication process

 ### Concepts Applied